I’d already decided before I went to Finland that if I were to take a sauna then I would do it fully clothed.

 Well, maybe not fully clothed but at least wearing a swimsuit, what with me being a bit of a prude and all that.

-I had taken a snowshoeing holiday to the Hossa National Park in Eastern Finland, about 100km south of the Arctic Circle.
+In January I went on a snowshoeing holiday to the Hossa National Park in Eastern Finland, about 100km south of the Arctic Circle.
 This was a guided trek through stunning landscape, moving from cabin to cabin.
 It was to be a week of unusual and brilliant experiences, one of which was the Finnish tradition of sauna, which they take very seriously.

 On the first evening our lovely guide Petri gave our small group the low down on how the Finns do sauna: